The 37th Annual CRMPI PDC

 All that is just the beginning…

-You see, here at CRMPI you don’t just get the vision of what’s possible in a permaculture future.
-You live and learn on a campus-homestead where permaculture has been practiced for the past 30 years.
-We are one of the oldest established demonstration sites in the U.S., with new developments continually being added!
+At CRMPI you don’t just get the vision of what’s possible in a permaculture future.
+You will learn on a campus-homestead where permaculture has been practiced for the past 30 years.
+We are one of the oldest established demonstration sites in the United State, with new developments continually being added!

 Not only are you gaining the concepts and tools to design and engineer sustainable systems, such as forest gardens, renewable energy systems, water conservation systems, and other eco-technologies…

-But you’re putting your learning to use, hands-on, in an environment that’s benefited from decades of comprehensive permaculture practice:
+But you’re putting your learning to use, hands-on!

 - passive and active solar greenhouses…